-You can find these mixed breed dogs in shelters and breed specific rescues, so remember to always adopt!
-Don’t shop if you’re looking to add a Cockalier to your home!
+You may find these mixed breed dogs in shelters and breed specific rescues, so remember to always adopt!
+Don’t shop if you’re looking to add one of these dogs to your home!

-While the Cockalier is a high energy canine, they can also adapt to living in apartments or smaller spaces–as long as enough exercise is provided.
-If you’ve looking for a loyal and loving dog with a great temperament, definitely consider adopting a Cockalier.
+While Cockaliers are high energy canines, they can also adapt to living in apartments or smaller spaces — as long as enough exercise is provided.
+If you’ve looking for a loyal and loving dog with a great temperament, definitely consider adopting one of these pups.

-See below for all Cockalier facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Cockaliers!

 Cockalier Mixed Dog Breed Pictures